-The text of the earlier version makes a simple comparison between the splendours of the world and that of God, very much to the detriment of the former!
+The text of the earlier version makes a simple comparison between the splendours of the world and those of God, very much to the detriment of the former!
 It ends with an unsophisticated statement extolling our blessedness both in earth and heaven as He inhabits our hearts.
-The key to this aria is its simplicity; it is a simple and sincere statement of faith.
+The key to this aria is its simplicity; it is an unsophisticated and sincere statement of faith.
 These qualities are reflected in the construction of the ritornello theme, a perfectly balanced binary form structure in miniature.
-It has four two-bar phrases of equal balance, a ‘natural’ and unsophisticated feel and a complete lack of complexity or guile.
+It has four two-bar phrases of equal balance, a ′natural′ and artless feel and a complete lack of complexity or guile.
 The vocal line is equally ingenuous, its one moment of joyful trilling coming when mention is made of our God-given state of blessedness (bars 26-8).
-Once again Bach has made the expression of religious conviction a very personal and individual thing.
+Once again Bach has made the expression of religious conviction very personal and individual.
 It needs no blazing trumpets or intricate musical devices to communicate such feelings.

 It is impossible to believe that Bach would have intended the work to end at this point and different directors may produce diverse solutions.
 But since we have three of the four movements effectively presented elsewhere in the canon, there may be a case for putting C 59 to one side, or at least not performing it at the expense of other more neglected, interesting and complete works.
 Nevertheless, it remains a piece of significance and curiosity for the serious student.